nishmishra15/nishmishra15.github.io/_pages/about.md

   - /about.html
 ---

-I am Nishchaya Kumar Mishra, a PhD scholar in the Department of Civil Engineering at Indian Inatitute of Technology Gandhinagar, India.
-My current work at IIT Gandhinagar lies at the intersection of control algorithms and indoor air quality.
-The overarching goal is to develop physics-driven and aritificial intelligence control algorithms that are deployable at community scale.
+I completed my PhD in Civil Engineering from the Indian Institute of Technology Gandhinagar, India.
+I work at the intersection of artificial intelligence, sustainable energy systems, environmental health, and built environment.
+My research interests include indoor air quality, aerosol dynamics, human exposure assessment, and the energy-health nexus.
+I aim to leverage digital twins and smart sensing technologies to optimize system performance while enhancing occupant health and well-being.
+The overall goal is to support evidence-based decision-making for resilient and sustainable communities.

 Themes of my PhD work and highlights:
 ---